nrkno/core-components/packages/core-toggle/readme.md

 // All props are optional, and defaults are shown below
 // Props like className, style, etc. will be applied as actual attributes
-// <Toggle> will handle state itself unless you call event.preventDefault() in onToggle
+// <CoreToggle> will handle state itself unless you call event.preventDefault() in onToggle

 <CoreToggle open={false} popup={false} onToggle={(event) => {}}>
   <button>Use with JSX</button>  // First element must result in a <button>-tag.
 Accepts both elements and components